flo-at/rustsnake/README.md

 # RustSnake
-This is a simple terminal-based Snake game implemented in Rust without dependencies.
+This is a simple terminal-based Snake game implemented in Rust without dependencies.\
+Control the snake using W/S/A/D.

 ![Screenshot text](/media/screenshot.jpg?raw=true)